What Is Intelligence? The Faculty That Guides the Mind What Is Intelligence? The Faculty That Guides the Mind

 These are not decided by the mind alone.

-When viveka is active, one is able to distinguish the right course from the wrong one.
+When intelligence is active, one sees the situation more clearly and is able to distinguish the right course from the wrong one.

 Then: